 We take part in a number of health and social care exhibitions and conferences throughout the year.
 Each event gives us the chance to meet frontline users of NICE guidance and standards face-to-face, to talk to our key audiences about what we do, and to take on board valued feedback on our work programmes.

 These are the events that NICE will be attending in the forthcoming months.
 If you are planning to attend any of these events why not visit our stand and find out more about what we do and how you can get involved.

-Visit the NICE stand to find out how we can support your work in social care.
+Visit the NICE stand to find out more about how we can support your work.

 The national controlled drugs summit focuses on the safe use, prescribing and management of controlled drugs including monitoring adherence against the NICE guidance on the safe use and management of controlled drugs.